amroalbarham/reading-notes/read401/read11.md

 ***Event-Driven Programming is a logical pattern that we can choose to confine our programming within to avoid issues of complexity and collision.
 In this article we’re going to go over how Event-Driven Programming works and how we can make the best use of it in our Node.js projects***

 ***Most developers are introduced to concepts of Event-Driven Programming early on in their study of programming yet they might not fully realize it until a bit later.
 You’ll find that the concept is rather ubiquitous.
-Check any major framework or software out there and odds are you’ll find evidence of Event-Driven Programming.***
+Check any major framework or software out there and odds are you’ll find evidence of Event-Driven Programming..***